CliMA/ClimaArtifacts/clm_data/README.md

   - `tausnir(lat, lon)`: Stem transmittance: near-IR (fraction)
   - `tausvis(lat, lon)`: Stem transmittance: visible (fraction)
   - `vcmx25(lat, lon)`: Maximum rate of carboxylation (umol CO2/m**2/s)

-### 3. `mechanism_map.nc`
-Contains two variables which describe the photosynthesis mechanism for each grid cell.
-`c3_dominant` has a value of 1.0 when C3 is the dominant photosynthesis mechanism for that grid cell and a value of 0.0 if C4 is dominant. `c3_proportion` has values in [0.0, 1.0] which represent the proportion of plants in a grid cell that use C3 photosynthesis.
-- **Contents**:
   - `c3_dominant(lat, lon)` (0.0 and 1.0)
+    - has a value of 1.0 when C3 is the dominant photosynthesis mechanism for that grid cell and a value of 0.0 if C4 is dominant.
   - `c3_proportion(lat, lon)` (0 to 1)

-### 4. `root_map.nc`
-Contains the rooting_depth parameter, which is calculated from the root Beta value of the dominant PFT for each cell.
-- **Contents**:
+    - has values in [0.0, 1.0] which represent the proportion of plants in a grid cell that use C3 photosynthesis.
   - `rooting_depth(lat, lon)` parameter for root_distribution (m)
     - Describes the depth where ~2/3 of the roots are above